 2) Unite all datasets along a single spatial and temporal index, making it possible to do complex aggregations with one query.

 With these advances, Plenario allows users to study regions over specified time periods using all relevant data, regardless of original source, and represent the data as a single time series.
 By providing a single, centralized hub for open data, the Plenario platform enables urban scientists to ask the right questions with as few constraints as possible.

-Happy August!
-Hope everyone had a good week.
-Here are some of the happening threads on EveryBlock Chicago for the week.
+Happy Friday!
+Here are some of the happening threads of the week on EveryBlock Chicago.

 Have a great weekend everyone!

 Happy Friday!
-Here are some of the week’s happening threads on EveryBlock.
+Here are some of the happening threads this week on EveryBlock Chicago.

 Hope everyone has a great weekend!